schnittchen/rails-namespaceing-with-unit-tests-experiment/README.md

 By naming it `User::SendInvitation`, it's bound to `User`, even if it's a PORO that should be easily unit testable by stubbing `User`.

-I have seen many articles that suggest to do the following on top of your unit test:
+I have seen many articles that suggest to do the following at the top of your unit test:

 * define the `User` constant
 * require the file that defines `User::SendInvitation`.